fxsih/NOVA/nova_context.md

     - Ensure MusicPlayerServiceImpl is checking for local files before streaming
     - Verify the file exists in the Downloads directory
     - Check that the song was properly added to the Downloads playlist
+    - Verify file permissions allow reading the downloaded file

+19. If sleep timer isn't working properly:
+    - Check that the timer coroutine is properly launched and cancelled
+    - Verify that the countdown is properly updated in the UI
+    - Ensure that the timer properly stops playback when it reaches zero
+    - Check that the timer is cancelled when the user disables it
+    - Verify that the timer persists across configuration changes

+20. If album art isn't displaying correctly:
+    - Check that the Coil image loading is properly configured
+    - Verify that the album art URL is valid
+    - Ensure that the default album art is provided as fallback
+    - Check that the image transformation is properly applied
+    - Verify that the album art cache is working correctly